 The look on the Taliban’s face when he’d seen what the squad had done to his friends almost made up for the wounded.
-It was just the buzz of flies taking off had a way of following you; even two continents away.
+John could still hear the flies even from the other side of Asia.

 ‘What you doing spying on me?’

-John put the bottle down and looked at them out of the side of his eye like he’d been taught.
+John put the bottle down and looked at them from the corner of his eye like he’d been taught.
 When they stepped from the trees, he wished he’d kept his mouth shut.
 Youth’s were the ones you worried about.
-He’d yet to meet one that knew anything about respect and when he told them about what he’d done for them in the forces they just laughed and called him a liar.
+He’d yet to meet one that knew anything about respect.
+When he told them about what he’d done for them in the forces they just laughed and called him a liar.

 ‘Haven’t you got a home to go too?’

-‘Not right now, shouldn’t be long though now I’ve found you, John.’
+‘Not at the minute, shouldn’t be long though now I’ve found you, John.’

-The kid looked at him with its head on one side.
-John shrugged, he wanted nothing to do with him whatever schemes the kid was up too.
-So long as he stayed away from him, they’d be fine.
+John shrugged, he wanted nothing to do with whatever schemes the kid was up too.

-He waved vaguely in the direction of a few lights on the horizon and wondered how the lad had got here.
-There wasn’t even a path behind him; only old earthworks and empty winter trees.
+John waved vaguely in the direction of a few lights on the horizon and wondered how the lad had got here.
+There wasn’t even a path behind him; only old earthworks and leafless winter trees.

 ‘I wouldn’t be so sure of that.’